crate/crate-howtos/docs/integrations/azure-functions.rst

 	});

-	// This is the our Azure Function that will be called when new event hub messages are processed.
+	// This is our Azure Function that will be called when new event hub messages are processed.
 	// It receives the context, an object that provides us information and functions to do with the context
 	// of the invocation, as well as an array of event hub messages. module.exports = async function (context, eventHubMessages) {